conda/conda/docs/source/user-guide/troubleshooting.rst

 Cause
 -----

-Numpy is unable to load the correct MKL or intel openmp runtime libraries.
+Numpy is unable to load the correct MKL or Intel OpenMP runtime libraries.
 This is almost always caused by one of two things:

-  1. the environment with numpy has not been activated
+  1. The environment with numpy has not been activated.
-  2. another software vendor has installed MKL or intel openmp (libiomp5md.dll) files into the C:\Windows\System32 folder.
+  2. Another software vendor has installed MKL or Intel OpenMP (libiomp5md.dll) files into the C:\Windows\System32 folder.
 These files are being loaded before Anaconda's, and they're not compatible.